airbytehq/airbyte/airbyte-integrations/connectors/source-plaid-heron/README.md

 # Plaid Heron Source

 This is the repository for the Plaid Heron source connector, written in Python.
+It takes transaction stream from Plaid, pass it to get transactions categorised and then save categorised transaction along with individual stream of category.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/plaid-heron).

 ## Local development